 22. Gadwall

 The gadwall is a species of duck found in the family Anatidae.
-It is a dabbling duck, meaning that it feeds by tipping its head underwater to forage for food like aquatic plants and small aquatic invertebrates.
+It is a dabbling duck that feeds by tipping its head underwater to forage for food like aquatic plants and small aquatic invertebrates.

-It is a medium-sized duck, measuring between 18 and 24 inches in length and weighing between 1.2 and 2.2 pounds.
+It is a medium-sized duck measuring 18 and 24 inches long and weighing between 1.2 and 2.2 pounds.
 It has a long, pointed bill and a grayish-brown body.
 It has a white undertail and a white triangle on its upper wings.

-It is most common in North America, Europe, and Asia, where it can be found in wetlands, lakes, and ponds.
+It is most common in North America, Europe, and Asia and can be found in wetlands, lakes, and ponds.
 It is also commonly seen in large flocks that fly in V-shaped formations.

-During the breeding season, the gadwall can be seen in pairs on shallow wetlands.
-The gadwall is a species of least concern, meaning it is not threatened with extinction.
+The gadwall can be seen in pairs on shallow wetlands during the breeding season.
+The gadwall is a species of most minor concern, meaning it is not threatened with extinction.
 Its population is stable and is not in danger of decline.

-It is a popular game bird and is hunted in some parts of its range.
+It is a famous game bird hunted in some parts of its range.
 It is also a valuable species in the wetlands, as it helps to control aquatic plant growth by foraging for food.

 Kingdom | Animalia |